 City wifi networks need to handle a lot of device connections, which can affect data security.
 Here’s how to make public wifi secure.

+We explored how to make public wi-fi faster.
 But how do you make public Wi-Fi secure?
 Securing mission-critical city infrastructure requires a layered security framework that combines both proactive and reactive defense mechanisms.

 IoT connections are expected to double by 2025.
 And, since they all rely on public Wi-Fi networks, IoT adoption is only a matter of time for government networks.
 Superior IoT security means optimizing your infrastructure and beefing up granular control, including the ability to “containerize” your existing network.

 IoT containment technology helps public sector organizations deploy a significantly more secure network architecture to protect against cybercrime.
 In this safe, simple and distributed environment, separate contained network areas can be created that are only accessible by compliant devices.
 For example, different departments are on separate networks.
 Connected devices and security systems can be kept on separate networks too, in case of compromise.
 This segmentation facilitates enforcement of security policies and limits the damage in the event of a security breach.

 Choose automation to lower risks related to human errors